gisma-courses/gi-base/content/post/2021-11-13-setting-up-a-project-oriented-workflow-part-1/index.md

 ## Comments?
-You can leave comments under this gist if you have questions or comments about any of the code chunks that are not included as gist.
+If you have questions or comments.
 Please copy the corresponding line into your comment to make it easier to answer the question.